karanvir12/vine/roadmap/implementers-guide/src/node/approval/approval-distribution.md

 }

 struct PeerKnowledge {
-  /// The knowledge we've sent to the peer.
+  /// The knowledge we've sent to the vine.
   sent: Knowledge,
-  /// The knowledge we've received from the peer.
+  /// The knowledge we've received from the vine.
   received: Knowledge,
 }